mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * The `extensions` field changes when a GroupContextExtensions proposal is committed.

+## Transcript Hashes

+The transcript hashes computed in MLS represent a running hash over all Proposal and Commit messages that have ever been sent in a group.
+Commit messages are included directly.
+Proposal messages are indirectly included via the Commit that applied them.
+Both types of message are included by hashing the MLSPlaintext in which they were sent.

-The `confirmed_transcript_hash` is updated with an MLSPlaintext in two steps:
+The `confirmed_transcript_hash` is updated with an MLSPlaintext containing a Commit in two steps:

 ~~~~~
 struct {